 You may have heard of the dark web.
 It’s usually described as the ‘hidden’ and even dangerous part of the internet where all sorts of shady business takes place.
-Most internet users won’t find themselves on the dark web regularly, or at all.
-This is understandable, because some parts of it really aren’t safe.
-If you’re curious to find out more, this article will tell you everything you need to know about the dark web and how to gain access to it.
+Most internet users won’t find themselves on the dark web regularly, if at all.
+This is understandable, because some parts of it are unsafe.
+If you’re curious to find out more, this article will tell you everything you need to know about the dark web and how to gain access to it while still staying safe.

-First, we’ll introduce you to what the dark web is exactly and what happens on there.
-Then you will learn about VPNs and the Tor browser and how these tools are essential if you want to travel the dark web.
-Then we have a quick guide you can use to access the dark web relatively safely.
+First, we’ll introduce you to what the dark web is exactly and what happens on it.
+Then you will learn about VPNs and the Tor browser and how these tools are essential if you want to surf the dark web.
+Then we’ll give a quick guide you can use to access the dark web relatively safely.
 If you really want to stay safe, we have prepared a comprehensive 15-step plan to safely browse the dark web.
 Make sure to check all of our security measures before doing so.
-Finally, you will find out that the use of the dark web is legal but some practices on there aren’t.
+Finally, you will find out that use of the dark web is legal but some practices on there aren’t.

 Accessing the dark web is very easy, but so is getting into deep trouble because of it.
 Therefore it’s important to always keep your online safety and privacy in mind.
 We highly recommend using a VPN to encrypt and anonymize all your internet traffic.
-Aside from that, always make sure you have proper and updated antivirus software running on your device.
+Aside from that, always make sure you have up-to-date antivirus software running on your device.
 This way nobody can intercept your data, monitor your online actions or infect your PC.
-A VPN will protect you when you’re surfing the surface or deep web, but also when you want to investigate the dark web.
-With it, your Internet Service Provider (ISP), governments and hackers will all be clueless as to what you’ve been doing online.
+A VPN will protect you when you’re surfing the surface or deep web, but also when you want to browse the dark web.
+With it, your Internet Service Provider (ISP), governments and hackers will all be clueless as to what you’re been doing online.

 The internet is often described as consisting of three parts: the surface web, the deep web, and the dark web.
 The surface web is what most of us use every day.
-It’s accessible through regular search engines, like Chrome, Safari and Firefox.
-This very article is part of it: you can access it anywhere and at any time, as long as you have an internet connection.
+It’s accessible through regular browsers like Chrome, Safari and Firefox.
+This very article is part of it: you can access it anywhere and at any time, as long as you have an internet connection and a browser.

 The deep web is the part of the internet that houses very specific information.
 Most of us won’t have access to this information, and it isn’t accessible through search engines either.
 Mostly, these are pages and databases that are only meant for a certain group of people within an organization.
 In order to get access, you need to know the exact web address (URL).
 In some cases, you need a password as well.
 Examples of pages on the deep web are some university library databases, reports and journals that only subscribers have access to, and the timeline of your private Facebook account.